Global Health Committee

 - Set up of incoming student clinical electives or research projects

-My name is Vanessa Warren and I am a second-year student on the east campus.
+My name is Vanessa Warren and I am a third-year student on the East campus currently completing my comprehensive community clerkship in North Bay.
 I completed my Bachelor of Science in Nursing at Laurentian University in Sudbury and worked briefly as a cardiology nurse prior to starting at NOSM.
 During the summer after my first year of medical school, I had the wonderful opportunity of doing a one-month elective in Internal Medicine in Portugal.
+After second-year, I completed a one-week family planning elective in London, England.
 I absolutely loved the opportunity to meet medical learners from many different countries and learn about their medical education and healthcare systems.
 It is my belief that these types of international learning opportunities encourage medical students to become stronger and more open-minded and empathic physicians.
-Therefore, it is my pleasure as the junior local exchange officer to help facilitate educational travel experiences as fulfilling and rewarding as my own while also ensuring that these learning experiences are ethical and safe for both students and patients.
-I would encourage any students considering an international elective to contact me at firstname.lastname@example.org for more information.
+Therefore, it is my pleasure as the senior local exchange officer to help facilitate educational travel experiences as fulfilling and rewarding as my own while also ensuring that these learning experiences are ethical and safe for both students and patients.
+I would encourage any students considering an international elective to contact me and Kyle (LEO Junior) at firstname.lastname@example.org for more information.

 - Advocate for improved core and elective global health curricula and assist in the development of new global health education programs

 - Ensure the implementation of annual pre-departure training at NOSM